ankushaggarwal/pymecht/docs/source/theory_tube.rst

 where :math:`\bar{\sigma}_{rr}(R)` is the Cauchy normal stress in the (first) radial direction without the Lagrange multiplier term.
-Once :math:`{p}(R)` is known, all the stresses can be calculated using the usual definition of Cauchy stress.
+Once :math:`{p}(R)` is known, all components of stresse tensors at any radius can be calculated using the usual definition of Cauchy stress via :py:meth:`SampleExperiment.UniformAxisymmetricTubeInflationExtension.cauchy_stress` function.

-UniformAxisymmetricTubeInflationExtension samples can be “layered” via LayeredTube.
+:py:class:`UniformAxisymmetricTubeInflationExtension` samples can be “layered” via :py:class:`LayeredTube`.
 Such a setup can be used for representing, for example, tissues that have multiple layers with different material models and possibly even incompatible reference radius.
 The result would be that there is no zero stress state for the layered sample.
 If the reference